eth-act/zkevm-book/src/trees/internal/isa.md

 While MIPS offers a streamlined and simpler architecture than RISC-V, it still inherits a key limitation shared by most general-purpose ISAs: it was not designed with SNARKs in mind.

-Even with its reduced instruction set, MIPS programs involve registers and explicit low-level control flow, which can lead to extra columns and larger execution traces in a zk proof system.
+Even with its reduced instruction set, MIPS programs involve registers and explicit low-level control flow, which can lead to larger execution traces in a zk proof system.
 This ultimately results in higher prover costs and longer proof generation times than purpose-built zk-optimized ISAs.

 Nonetheless, again, for many teams, these costs are offset by MIPS’s simplicity, mature tooling, and decades of accumulated knowledge.
 The trade-off often feels acceptable because it allows developers to leverage familiar compiler pipelines and focus on building applications rather than deeply optimizing circuits from scratch.